cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 for further discussion.

-Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps it to a point on the curve.
+Each encoding type ({{roadmap}}) accepts an arbitrary byte string and maps it to a point on the curve sampled from a distribution that depends on the encoding type.
-Note, however, that directly evaluating the mappings of {{mappings}} produces an output that is distinguishable from random.
+It is important to note that directly evaluating the mappings of {{mappings}}
+produces an output that is distinguishable from random.

 When the hash\_to\_curve function ({{roadmap}}) is instantiated with a hash\_to\_field function that is indifferentiable from a random oracle